Menopause, Bio Identical Hormones, Sexual Health, Lack of Libido, Erection Problems,

 Dr Perring’s article From the June 2015 edition of The Psychotherapist

-I plan to retire from my clinical practice as a medical doctor at the end of July,
+I am happily retired from clinical practice as a medical doctor but continue as a

-and medical appraiser (for which I will retain my medical licence) as well as voluntary
+medical appraiser for the Independent Doctors Federation (for which I retain my medical

-After 25 years as a private doctor on Harley Street I intend to remain available
+After 25 years as a private doctor working on Harley Street I remain available by